Gabbemannen00/AssetTrackingSolution/README.md

 ![Hub is powered](https://github.com/user-attachments/assets/e1b725a9-1f80-451e-a7d2-d18216bb3771)

-By connecting this cable to the hub, the hub gets power directly from the pc, and all 4 ports become available for you to connect to Pi Zero.
+The hub is now powered from the computer and shines blue.

 #### Prepare your SD-Card with OS